xtools-at/cunt/README.md

 Because 42 or 420 weren't enough, and 69.420 would have been too much.

 ----

+## License
+[GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - if you create a knock-off, at least publish the source code.

 ## Special thanks to
 [OpenZeppelin] for their awesome Solidity contracts framework, [Truffle] for the toolset, and each and every [Ethereum Core][Ethereum] Dev.